adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

 However, you may want to define certain abilities that can work with a guest user.
 For example, allow guests to view published posts but allow the creator of the post to view drafts as well.

 You may define an ability that allows guest users using the `allowGuest` option.
-In this case, the options will defined as the first parameter and callback will be the second parameter.
+In this case, the options will be defined as the first parameter, and callback will be the second parameter.

 ```ts
 export const viewPost = Bouncer.ability(